tern-tools/tern/docs/yaml_output.md

 You can get the results in a YAML file to be consumed by a downstream tool or script.

-`$ tern -l report -f yaml -i golang:1.12-alpine -o output.yaml`
+`$ tern report -f yaml -i golang:1.12-alpine -o output.yaml`

 A YAML format output file starts with line comments indicating the version of Tern.
 It has a `image` key(image.py) corresponding to the analyzed image.
 Here are the subkeys and their description: